-"Many of the changes to biology and the other sciences have been demanded by government, but we've taken the chance to review our specification and work with teachers, universities and others to develop a new specification that will inspire and motivate students.
+"Many of the changes to chemistry and the other sciences have been demanded by government, but we've also taken the chance to review our specification and work with teachers, universities and others to develop a new specification that will inspire and motivate students.
 We've produced relevant, up-to-date and comprehensive specifications that will suit a variety of interests and abilities.

-Much of the content will be familiar to any biology teacher, but some may wonder what impact the changes to practical assessment will have.
+Much of the content will be familiar to any chemistry teacher, but some may wonder what impact the changes to practical assessment will have.
 I can reassure them that practical work is at the heart of all our new science specifications.
+There will actually be a greater focus on practical work.
 The skills and knowledge students learn will stand them in good stead in their future scientific careers and at university.